 If every child in our nurseries and primary schools donates a coin into a collecting bottle each time they have a drink of water, they will start to learn about the value of water and help to raise funds.

-And with this money, we will team up with people in villages in Africa to bring clean drinking water to their communities and implement projects on sanitation, hygiene and education.
+And with this money, we will team up with people in small towns and villages in Ghana, Africa, to bring clean drinking water to their communities and implement projects on sanitation, hygiene and education.

 Becoming part of WOW Water is simple yet so effective.